huang-feiyu/bustub-lab/README.md

 ## Task #1: Lock Manager

+**Before this task, read text Section 18.1 first.**

 The basic idea of a LM is that it maintains an internal data structure about the locks currently held by active transactions.
 Transactions then issue lock requests to the LM before they are allowed to access a data item.
 The LM will either grant the lock to the calling transaction, block that transaction, or abort it.

+Before **locking**, we first need to validate the arguments:
+1. Cannot lock when txn is *aborted*
+2. Cannot lock on *shrink phase*
+3. Cannot S lock on *Read Uncommitted*

+In `LockShared`, the normal stuff is:
+1. Check whether we already get the [S|X]-lock.
+If is, return ture;
+2. Otherwise, add the lock request to LockRequestQueue. (aka. blocking)
+3. If one of the lock is released, will notify every lock request in the queue.
+   One lock can be granted to txn if:<br/>
+   All previous requests do not acquire an **X-lock**
+4. When gets the lock, add to txn lock_set & update request internal data

+In `LockExclusive`, the normal stuff is:
+1. Check whether we already get the X-lock.
+If is, return ture;
+2. Otherwise, add the lock request to LockRequestQueue. (aka. blocking)
+3. If one of the lock is released, will notify every lock request in the queue.
+   One lock can be granted to txn if:<br/>
+   All previous requests do not acquire a[n] **[S|X] lock**
+4. When gets the lock, add to txn lock_set & update request internal data